Vetstreet. All rights reserved.

-Whether I’m in an exam room at my practice or the green room at Good Morning America, I am almost always talking about pet health.
+Wherever I go it seems I am almost always talking about pet health.
 And I am often struck by the difference between what concerns me as a veterinarian and what concerns pet owners.
 So I polled my colleagues about what issues pet owners worry about

 My goal here is not to chastise or lecture anyone.
 Rather, I hope to help pet owners allocate their resources — energy, time and money — in ways that are more productive when it comes to the health of their pets.
 And, of course, I hope it triggers discussion, so please weigh in with your thoughts in the comments.

 too much?
 Here are the topics that almost every one of my veterinary colleagues named.

 anesthesia has a high rate of safety, especially with pre-op screening to spot health problems that need to be addressed and proper protocols during surgical procedures, including heated pads, IV lines and monitoring by a specially trained veterinary technician.
 Despite the advancements in safety, pet owners routinely turn down important care for their pets, such as dental care, or choose substandard options such as cosmetic no-anesthesia teeth cleaning because of their fears of anesthetizing their pets.
 Such decisions can reduce a pet's quality of life or actually shorten his life.

 If you’re worried about anesthesia, discuss your concerns with your veterinarian, but don’t use your fear as a reason to deny your pet care that can truly make his life better.
 And do your part to help your veterinarian by following advice to the letter when it comes to withholding food and, in some cases, water beforehand.